michaelfig/k8s-copier/README.md

 # kubectl label federatedcluster mymaster cluster-master=true
 ```

-This is assuming your master cluster, which has been added with `kubefed2 join` and is also running the Federation control plane, is named `mymaster`.
+This is assuming your master cluster, which has been added with `kubefedctl join` and is also running the Federation control plane, is named `mymaster`.

 ## Cert-Manager integration